GustavoVitorS/CRUD-WITH-AUTH/README.md

 # Crud with user authentication 📙 ✔️
 > V01-19/08/2023

+> V02-03/09/2023
 #
 > [!NOTE]
->The project is in its first version, although the functional concepts of crud and authentication are working.
-Still a lot to update, improve and fix.
+>The project is in its second version, although the functional concepts of crud and authentication are working.
+There's still a lot to update, improve and fix.

 > [!IMPORTANT]
->As the project is in its initial version, it is not recommended to use it if it is not for academic purposes or to improve knowledge.
-For it to work it is recommended to use the database of your choice.
+>On the user registration screen, the password creation part has been updated and now the user must create an account with an email and a password with at least 8 characters, including at least one uppercase letter, one lowercase letter, one number and a special character.

 > [!WARNING]
-> On the user registration screen, the password creation part needs to be more 'rigorous'.
-Because you can create an account with the password being '1','2','3','4'.
-This will be fixed in future versions.
+> As the project is in its development version, it is not recommended to use it if it is not for academic purposes or to improve knowledge.
+For it to work, it is recommended to use the database of your choice.
 #
 # Login screen
 ![log](https://github.com/GustavoVitorS/CRUD-WITH-AUTH/assets/94203956/c1dcc363-3911-457d-b25e-6190b2064d3a)